 Nursing is a dynamic and evolving profession which is characterized by the provision and coordination of holistic patient-centered care within the health care system.
-The role of the professional nurse is to assist in the promotion,maintenance, and restoration of health through a systematic process and to enhance the safety and quality of patient care through communication, clinical reasoning, interdisciplinary collaboration, and use of information systems and technology.
+The role of the professional nurse is to assist in the promotion, maintenance, and restoration of health through a systematic process and to enhance the safety and quality of patient care through communication, clinical reasoning, interdisciplinary collaboration, and use of information systems and technology.
 The uniquerole of the associate degree nurse is to provide and coordinate safe, compassionate, comprehensive nursing care asan interdisciplinary healthcare team member for patients and families within communities along the developmental lifespan.
 The practice of nursing is guided by a concern for quality of life and respect for human value, integrity, and diversity as well as an ethical/legal framework and professional standards and requirements.

-NURSING ROLES Member of the Profession Provider of Patient-Centered Care Patient Safety Advocate Member of the Health Care Team
+Patient Safety Advocate Member of the Health Care Team